angelahe/UXDesignAdobeXD/README.md

 -SHOW PROPOSED PAGES/SCREENS, PLUS USER INTERACTIONS, USER DECISIONS, AND SYSTEM DECISIONS -SPECIFIC TO PARTICULAR USERS/TARGET AUDIENCES/PERSONAS -CAN BE USED TO SHOW HOW DIFFERENT USERS MIGHT ACCOMPLISH SIMILAR GOALS IN DIFFERENT WAYS

+## tips on working with clients
+find out who the company is - e.g. mission statement small business - conversation, get clear on who they are and what's important to them, what makes them unique